AntonZatsepilin/todo-app/README.md

 ## Description

 This project is a REST API for managing todo lists.
-It is written in Go and uses PostgreSQL as the database.
+It is written in Go and uses PostgreSQL and Docker.
 The project includes user authentication, creation, reading, updating, and deletion of todo lists and todo items.

 ## Project Structure